Skip to content Skip to footer

 Which Medications Are Used in MAT?

-One of the most common misconceptions about MAT and the medications used during treatment is that patients are replacing one addiction with another or that the medication is simply a way for those in recovery to get high again.
-In reality, though they’re also classified as opioids, there’s no high from any of the three approved medications.
+In reality, though they’re also classified as opioids, there’s no high from any of the three approved treatment medications.
 They help regulate a person’s bodily functions and physiological well-being after their body has become dependent on their drug of choice.

 Opioid withdrawal occurs because the person’s body and brain have adjusted to a substance and depend on it to function normally.
 When that’s taken away, withdrawal symptoms set in as the body struggles to function without the chemical it thinks it needs, and the person enduring the withdrawal often goes back to the drug of choice to ease the symptoms.
-It’s important to understand that this is an actual physical dependence and not a sign of weakness or unwillingness to recover.
-MAT helps regulate body and brain chemistry so people can sustain recovery from OUD and function without the drug they’ve quit.

 Benefits of Medication-Assisted Treatment

-Evidence continues to point toward MAT being an effective method to treat opioid addiction; the medications used in MAT have been found to significantly reduce the risk of death due to opioid use disorder.
+medication assisted treatment for drug and alcohol abuseEvidence from the Substance Abuse and Mental Health Services Administration (SAMHSA) continues to point toward MAT being an effective method to treat opioid addiction; the addiction medicine used in MAT has been found to significantly reduce the risk of death due to opioid use disorder.

 Side Effects of Medication-Assisted Treatment